What is the council-manager form of government?

 What types of communities use it?

 Today more than 105 million people in the U.S. live in communities that operate under the council-manager form.
 Forty-eight percent of the more than 7,300 U.S. municipalities with populations of 2,500 or more use the form, as do nearly 62 percent of municipalities with populations greater than 100,000.
 More than 800 counties also employ a similar system.

-• A Roadmap for Success—The council-manager form is the system of local government under which professional management is most likely to succeed.
-Under this system, professional managers can focus on service delivery, policy implementation, and performance management and can align the local government’s services with the values, mission, and policy goals defined by the community and elected officials.
+• A Roadmap for Success—this form is most likely to succeed.
+Managers can focus on services, policies, and performance management.
+They can align services with the values, and goals set by the community and Council.